lob/lob-openapi/README.md

 We're writing an OpenAPI v3 authored specification for the current [Lob API](https://docs.lob.com/).
 This repo contains the spec as well as a growing set of tooling for working with OpenAPI v3 specs.

-## How the spec is organized
+## Design

-Our spec is organized semantically, by _resource_, instead of syntactically, by OpenAPI element.
+Our spec is a multifile spec organized semantically, by _resource_, instead of syntactically, by OpenAPI element.
+Organizing the spec semantically reduces cognitive friction, helping developers reason from _interaction_ (endpoints) to data (and process) design.
+As developers from multiple teams work with the spec, the design surfaces business semantics rather than presenting the canonical wall-o-yaml (or json-schema) that typifies the traditional API spec.

 ```
 .
+.
 ├── Lob-API-public.yml            # base file (metadata, tags, servers, ...)
-└── resources
+├── resources
-    ├── addresses                 # elements specific to addresses
+│   ├── addresses                 # elements specific to addresses
-    │   ├── addresses.yml         # operations on /addresses
+│   │   ├── addresses.yml         # operations on /addresses
-    │   ├── address.yml           # operations on /addresses/{id}
+│   │   ├── address.yml           # operations on /addresses/{id}
-    │   ├── attributes
+│   │   ├── attributes
-    │   │   ├── adr_id.yml
+│   │   │   ├── adr_id.yml
-    │   │   └── ...
+│   │   │   └── ...
-    │   ├── models
+│   │   ├── models
-    │   │   └── address.yml
+│   │   │   └── address.yml
-    │   └── responses
+│   │   └── responses
-    │       ├── address.yml
+│   │       ├── address.yml
-    │       └── all_addresses.yml
+│   │       └── all_addresses.yml
-    ├── postcards                 # elements specific to postcards
+│   └── postcards                 # elements specific to postcards
 │       ├── postcards.yml         # operations on /postcards
 │       ├── postcard.yml          # operations on /postcards/{id}
 │       └── ...
-    └── shared                    # elements shared by multiple resources
+├── shared                        # elements used by multiple resources
+│   ├── attributes                # properties not of type `object`
+│   ├── headers
+│   ├── models                    # properties of type `object`
-        ├── headers.yml
+│   ├── parameters
+│   └── responses
+|
+├── Makefile                      # gnu make commands
+├── actions                       # private github actions or resources needed by actions
-        ├── parameters.yml
+│   ├── contract_tests
-        └── models
+│   └── redoc
+├── dist                          # contents created during CD by github actions
+├── scripts                       # scripts used by `Makefile`
+└── tests                         # contract tests
+    ├── setup.js                  # contract test framework
+    ├── addresses_test.js         # tests for addresses resource
+    ├── us_verifications.test.js  # tests for us_verifications resource...
-            └── list.yml
+    └── ...
 ```

-- Attribute: any property which is not of type `object` (for example, a `string` ID)
-- Model: any property that is an object (for example, an address or a verification)

-### Bundled spec
+## Bundled spec

 A lot of tooling for working with OpenAPI specs does not support the full specification.
 In particular, many tools do not support multiple file specs.